 - Next, add eggs, one at a time.
 Followed by the vanilla extract.

 Pro tip - Ensure the eggs are at room temperature or the batter will curdle.
 If that happens, just add a tablespoon or two of flour and combine well.

-- Then, add flour mixture and milk alternating in three batches.
+- Then, add the flour mixture and milk alternating in three batches.

 Pro tip - Since whipping cream is thick the batter looks a bit stiffer than regular vanilla cake but the cream will melt in the oven so don't add any more milk.

-- Scrape the sides of the bowl, ensure you have a smooth batter.
+- Scrape the sides of the bowl, ensuring you have a smooth batter.
 Then, divide the batter between the prepared baking pans.